 To improve the candidates coming through your recruitment process, you need to engage with the best people as early as the job description.
 You can engage the best candidates by showing them how their future position will align with company goals and guidelines.

-In fact, a recent survey showed 58 percent of workers would be willing to take a 15 percent pay cut in order to work for an organization with their same values.
+In fact, a recent survey showed that 58 percent of workers would be willing to take a 15 percent pay cut in order to work for an organization with the same values.
 Put your organizational mission statement on display so future employees can easily see if they'll be the right fit, not only for the job but for the goals your company is working towards.

 You should look to make job descriptions goal-based, specific, and actionable.
 For instance, one of your job descriptions might say your candidate needs to have five years of programming experience.
 But this doesn't tell the candidate exactly what they'll be doing or what specific kind of experience is necessary to perform the job.
 It doesn't tell them what functions they'll be performing or how those functions fit like puzzle pieces into the overall organization.

 Instead, a goal-based job description would list the type of programs a candidate should be proficient in, as well as how these programs will be used in the role.
-It would also briefly sketch how the job in general fits into the company's mission statement, and how individual contributions will help the company move forward.
+It would also briefly sketch how the job, in general, fits into the company's mission statement, and how individual contributions will help the company move forward.

 Personnel selection is about more than finding a candidate who can just do the job.
 Good personnel selection is about finding someone who will really add value to the organization and help you achieve your goals, both large and small.